Sara Rue

-Sara Rue (born January 26, 1979) is an American actress.
-She is known for her performances as Carmen Ferrara on Popular, as Claude Casey on Less than Perfect, and as the Attorney General in Idiocracy.
+Sara Rue (born Sara Schlackman; January 26, 1979) is an American actress.
+She is best known for her performances as Carmen Ferrara on Popular, as Claude Casey on Less than Perfect, and as the Attorney General in Idiocracy.
 In 2011, she hosted The CW reality series Shedding for the Wedding.
-She had a recurring role in the comedy Rules of Engagement, in which she played Brenda, the softball teammate and good friend of Jeff Bingham.
-She also had a regular role as Kim on the short-lived ABC sitcom Malibu Country, and appeared in the main cast of the TV Land comedy series Impastor.
-She is also known for her role as Olivia Caliban in the second season of A Series of Unfortunate Events.
+She had a recurring role in the comedy Rules of Engagement, as Brenda, the softball lesbian teammate and good friend of Jeff Bingham.
+She had a regular role as Kim on the short-lived ABC sitcom Malibu Country, and appeared in the main cast of the TV Land comedy series Impastor.
+She is also known for her role as Olivia Caliban in the second season of the Netflix series A Series of Unfortunate Events.

 Early life

-Sara Rue was born Sara Schlackman in New York City, the daughter of Joan Schlackman (née Rue), a municipal employee and former actress, and Marc Schlackman, a stage manager.
-The elder of two daughters, she was raised in New York, where her parents were active in Broadway theatre.
+The elder of two daughters, Rue was born and raised in New York City, where her parents were active in Broadway theatre.
 She is Jewish.

 Career

 Rue began her acting career at the age of nine, appearing in the 1988 film Rocket Gibraltar as Kevin Spacey's daughter.
 Rue played a very young Roseanne in the first meeting of Roseanne and Dan at a dance on the TV show Roseanne.

 She starred in the comedy Grand, before going on to work on Phenom; Minor Adjustments; Zoe, Duncan, Jack & Jane; ER; The Division and Popular.
 From 2002 to 2006, she starred in the main role of Claude Casey on the ABC sitcom Less than Perfect.
 She has appeared in several films, including A Map of the World, Can't Hardly Wait, A Slipping Down Life, Idiocracy, Gypsy 83.
 She also had a small part as a babysitter in Gore Verbinski's adaptation of The Ring.
 She impressed director Michael Bay so much that a role was written into the movie Pearl Harbor for her.

 Rue appeared uncredited in the 2006 Mike Judge film Idiocracy, in the role of the Attorney General.
 In 2006, Rue starred in the stage musical Little Egypt with French Stewart, Jenny O'Hara and Gregg Henry at the Matrix Theatre in Los Angeles.
 She guest-starred in Two and a Half Men as Berta's pregnant youngest daughter.
-She had a stint on the CBS sitcom The Big Bang Theory, playing Leonard Hofstadter's physician girlfriend Dr Stephanie Barnett for three episodes.
+She had a stint on the CBS sitcom The Big Bang Theory, playing Dr. Leonard Hofstadter's physician girlfriend Dr. Stephanie Barnett for three episodes.
 Her first appearance on the show occurred on November 17, 2008.
 In 2009, Rue appeared in the movies Man Maid and For Christ's Sake.
 She starred on the short-lived 2009 series Eastwick, based on the novel and movie The Witches of Eastwick.
+In December 2009, she became a spokesperson for weight loss company Jenny Craig.